Lemlist sends the sequence. Fasrad works the replies.

 Not in the same shape.
 Lemlist is a campaign builder — you design sequences and it sends them.
 Fasrad is a hosted agent with its own inbox that personalizes from a Sheet, sends, and then reads and answers the replies.
 The sending is one job among several it does, not the whole product.

 Volume and multichannel.
-Lemlist does true email-plus-LinkedIn-plus-calls sequences, dedicated deliverability warm-up, a/b testing on steps, and team seat management.
-If you're running large cold campaigns across a sales org, that machinery is more complete than Fasrad's.
-Fasrad is single-inbox and tops out around 100 personalized sends a day.
+Lemlist does email-plus-LinkedIn-plus-calls sequences, deliverability warm-up, a/b testing on steps, and team seat management — sending machinery for large cold campaigns across a sales org.
+Fasrad is single-inbox and tops out around 100 personalized sends a day, deliberately, because each send is tied to reading and answering the reply that comes back.

 Can Fasrad really send personalized email at volume?